wangziqi2013/wangziqi2013.github.io/_posts/2020-07-19-loseless-and-lossy-memory-io-link-compression.markdown

 workloads.
 The observation is that some workloads do not require high precision, and the application is willing to trade-off precision with efficiency.
 In addition, modern GPGPUs are already equipped with a special "Non-IEEE 754 compliant" mode which sacrifices precision for computation speed.
+This paper leverages this mode, and proposes that the least significant bits of 32-bit floating point numbers be truncated when they are initially transferred and written back.
+Recall that in IEEE 754 standard, the LSB of a floating point number are lower bits of the mantissa, which are of lower significance in determining the value of the number.
+The programmer specifies the number of bits that are to be truncated from the number when they invoke the CPU-GPU data transfer function, and GPGPU hardware performs the truncation and stores the after-truncation numbers in a compact form.
+In addition, loseless compression can still be applied to the number after they are truncated, further reducing bandwidth consumption.
+For 32-bit floating point numbers, not transferring the lowest 8 bits can save 25% bandwidth.
+This number is even higher if extra compression is applied.
+The metadata bits for these area should use extra bits to indicate the number of bits truncated in order to restore the original value.